TylerWolfe/Meta/faq.md

 ### I have more questions/comments/suggestions.
 Can I contact you?

-We’d love to hear from you.
+I’d love to hear from you.
 Please send them to tylerwolfe81@gmail.com